Our Program

 • Fred Hutchinson Cancer Research Center (Research grants including a multiple Myeloma gene sequencing project)

-• University of Texas at Austin Department of Biomedical Engineering (multiple research seed grants, Established Texas 4000 Endowment)
+• University of Texas at Austin Department of Biomedical Engineering (numerous research seed grants, Established Texas 4000 Endowment)

 • University of Texas at Austin Dell Medical School (Research seed grants and funding for Blood Cancer Research and Innovation: The Hematologic Malignancy (Blood Cancer) Program)

-• Brent’s Place (“Safe-Clean” living accommodations for immune-compromised children undergoing cancer treatment)
+• Brent’s Place (Providing living accommodations for immune-compromised children undergoing cancer treatment)

 We rely on charitable giving to support all aspects of Texas 4000 and are happy to provide detailed financial information upon request.